marcelcaraciolo/gap_2020_proceedings/papers/thesis/tcc.rst

 .. figure:: figure10.png

-   Our build continous integration script for the tasks of validating the code and running tests. :label:`egfig10`
+  Our build of the continuous integration script for the tasks of validating the code and running tests. :label:`egfig10`

 D. Validation